anatarano/anatarano.github.io/index.md

 ---

 # 🎓 Education
-Ph.D. in Aeronautics and Astronautics, 2020, Stanford University, Stanford, CA
+Ph.D. in Aeronautics and Astronautics, 2020, Stanford University

-M.S. in Aeronautics and Astronautics, 2015, Stanford University, Stanford, CA
+M.S. in Aeronautics and Astronautics, 2015, Stanford University

-B.S. in Aeronautics and Astronautics, 2014, Stanford University, Stanford, CA
+B.S. in Aeronautics and Astronautics, 2014, Stanford University

 # 💼 Previous Work